When a major data breach is in the news, it serves as a reminder for organizations to review their own cybersecurity strategies.

 What the headlines don’t tell you is that many breaches don’t happen because of a technology failure.
-They happen because there was not enough focus on the needed people and processes.
+They happen because there wasn't enough focus on the needed people and processes.

 People Are an Important Defense Layer